Pindar/mqtt-test-suit/readme.md

 ## Usage
 Download [executable jar file](TODO) and run the clients from command line.

+Run this command for getting help:
+    java -cp mqtt mqtt-test-suite-0.1-SNAPSHOT-jar-with-dependencies.jar com.tado.mqtt.suite.cli.Publishers

-### Publisher
+### Publishers
-Publisher gives the ability to publish *one* message to the broker.
-It allows to specify different MQTT variables like retain message, QoS, etc. (see the help running the command without any parameters)
+Publishers give the ability to publish one or more messages with one or more mqtt clients to the broker.
+It allows to specify different MQTT variables like retain message, QoS, etc. (see the help running the command without any parameters).

-Example:
-    java -cp mqtt-test-suite-0.1-SNAPSHOT-jar-with-dependencies.jar com.tado.mqtt.suite.cli.Publisher -h "tcp://localhost:61613" -t "test/topic" -m "Test message"

-### Concurrent Publishers
 Concurrent publishers allow to publish messages by multiple clients.
-It has the same options as publisher (see above) and it adds few more additional:
-* `--client-count` : Sets the amount of clients who are going to publish.
-* `--msg-count` : Sets the amount of messages each client is going to send.
-* `--client-sleep` : the number of milliseconds to sleep between publish operations (defaut: 0).

 Example:
-    java -cp mqtt-test-suite-0.1-SNAPSHOT-jar-with-dependencies.jar com.tado.mqtt.suite.cli.Publishers -h "tcp://localhost:61613" -t "test/topic" -m "Test message" --client-count 5000 --msg-count 1 -pc --will-topic "dead/topic" --will-payload "I am dead, sorry"
+    java -cp mqtt-test-suite-0.1-SNAPSHOT-jar-with-dependencies.jar com.tado.mqtt.suite.cli.Publishers -h "tcp://localhost:1883" -t "test/topic" -m "Test message" --client-count 5000 --msg-count 1 -pc --will-topic "dead/topic" --will-payload "I am dead, sorry"

 ### Subscriber
 The subscriber is capable to subscribe for certain topic.